fieldtrip/website/reference/configuration.md

 (a) string or function handle, type of window to convolve with (def = 'gauss'). - 'gauss' (default) - 'alphawin', given by win = x*exp(-x/timeconstant) - For standard window functions in the signal processing toolbox see WINDOW. (b) vector of length nSamples, used directly as window

 **cfg.winfuncopt** - [ft_spikedensity](/reference/ft_spikedensity)
-options that go with cfg.winfunc For cfg.winfunc = 'alpha': the timeconstant in seconds (default = 0.005s) For cfg.winfunc = 'gauss': the standard deviation in seconds (default = 1/4 of window duration in seconds) For cfg.winfunc = 'wname' with 'wname' any standard window function see window opts in that function and add as cell array If cfg.winfunctopt = [], default opts are taken.
+options that go with cfg.winfunc For cfg.winfunc = 'alpha': the timeconstant in seconds (default = 0.005s) For cfg.winfunc = 'gauss': the standard deviation in seconds (default = 1/4 of window duration in seconds) For cfg.winfunc = 'wname' with 'wname' any standard window function see window opts in that function and add as cell-array If cfg.winfunctopt = [], default opts are taken.

 **cfg.winlen** - [ft_spike_plot_jpsth](/reference/ft_spike_plot_jpsth)
 window length in seconds (default = 5*binwidth). length of our window is 2*round*(cfg.winlen/binwidth) where binwidth is the binwidth of the jpsth (jpsth.time(2)-jpsth.time(1)).